pliniker/mo-gc/README.md

 ### Summary

-Application threads maintain precise-rooted GC-managed pointers through smart pointers on the stack that write reference-count increments and decrements to a journal.
+Application threads maintain precise-rooted GC-managed objects through smart pointers on the stack that write reference-count increments and decrements to a journal.